 The Code requires the disclosure of information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
 The IJB considers that there are no such standards which would have significant impact on its annual accounts.

-Independent Auditor's Report to the members of Inverciyde IJB and the Accounts Commission for Scotland
+Independent auditor's report to the members of Inverclyde Integration Board and the Accounts Commission

 Reporting on the audit of the financial statements